-Annex V – Template for vessel entry notification when fishing on the Williams Ridge area (paragraph 35).
+[Annex V – Template for vessel entry notification when fishing on the Williams Ridge area (paragraph 35).]

 [Vessel name] hereby notifies its entry into grid cell [Number] at [Date: Time (UTC)] to fish for toothfish.

 I [Name of Captain] confirm that the [vessel name] will not commence fishing until receipt of confirmation from the Secretariat that two lines have not already been set in this cell during this fishing season and that the cell is not currently being fished by another vessel.